-26.6 For key strategic contracts a report must go annually to the relevant Cabinet Member regarding: Achievement of contractual objectives within the period Current contractual direction (continue, review, exit, retender).
+26.7 For all agreements with a total value above the PCR 2015 financial threshold a report must go annually, via the Managing Director, to the relevant Cabinet Member regarding:

+Achievement of contractual objectives within the period

+Current contractual direction (continue, review, exit, retender)

-27 RETENTION OF DOCUMENTS
+27. RETENTION OF DOCUMENTS

-- 27.1 It is a legal requirement for commercial records to be retained for inspection by various Government authorities including HMRC. - 27.2 The retention period commences once the Tender, Purchase Order or Contract is closed: all "open" documents are retained indefinitely. - 27.3 The records to be retained, the retention period and which section retains them are detailed below:
+It is a legal requirement for commercial records to be retained for inspection by various Government authorities including HMRC.

+- 27.1 The retention period commences once the Tender, Purchase Order or Contract is closed: all "open" documents are retained indefinitely. - 27.2 The records to be retained, the retention period and which section retains them are detailed below: